Domehead123/the-crawl/README.md

 * Opening – the entire first chapter of the novel.

-* Contact – a contact form for interested agents, publishers etc. As it was just a front-end project, this form does not send or process any data at present.
+* Contact – a contact form for interested agents, publishers etc. '

 ## Frameworks